mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 Through a process known as [geocoding](https://en.wikipedia.org/wiki/Geocoding), Mapzen Search allows you to enter an address or the name of a landmark or business, and the service translates the result into geographic coordinates for mapping.
 Mapzen Search is built on [Pelias](https://github.com/pelias), an open-source geocoding project.

+## Get ready for the workshop

 In this workshop, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
 You can use any text editor and operating system, but must keep an Internet connection while you are working.

-## Create an index page

-You are ready to start building your map.
-You will need to use a text editor to update the HTML.

 Suggested text editor applications include [Atom - OS X, Windows, Linux](https://atom.io/); [Notepad++ - Windows](https://notepad-plus-plus.org/); [TextWrangler - OS X](http://www.barebones.com/products/textwrangler/); and  [Sublime - OS X, Windows, Linux; free trial](http://www.sublimetext.com/).
 While you can use the apps installed with your operating system, such as Notepad or TextEdit, they do not provide the helpful indentations, code coloring and autocomplete, or text alignment options found in the other editors.
 For TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
 Do not use an app that applies rich formatting, such as Word or Wordpad.

+## Create an HTML page

+You are ready to start building your web page and map.

-The end of the page has a finished version of the HTML that you can use to check your work or review if you need to troubleshoot an error.
+_Tip: The end of this page has a finished version of the code that you can use to check your work or review if you need to troubleshoot an error._

 1. Start your text editor with a blank document and copy and paste the following HTML.
 (Note: If the text editor you are using requires you to name and save a document at the time when it is first created, call the file `index.html`.)